lonce/smc-musicgen-course_II/README.md

 2. Transformers Explained Easily: Part 2 \[[video](https://www.youtube.com/watch?v=ctbvMnbylsA&list=PL-wATfeyAMNqAPjwGT3ikEz3gMo23pl-D&index=18)\] \[[slides](https://github.com/musikalkemist/generativemusicaicourse/blob/main/18.%20Transformers%20-%20Part%202/Slides/18.%20Transformers%20Part%202.pdf)\]
 3. Melody Generation with Transformers \[[video](https://www.youtube.com/watch?v=j4LABY2d7k4&list=PL-wATfeyAMNqAPjwGT3ikEz3gMo23pl-D&index=19)\] \[[code](https://github.com/musikalkemist/generativemusicaicourse/tree/main/19.%20Melody%20generation%20with%20transformers/Code)\]

+## Class 6: Assignments Review

+When: January 27th at 16:00-18:30h (online).

+What:

+* Discuss four code assignments.
+* Check solutions together.

+## Class 7: Paper Implementation

+When: January 28th at 16:30-18:30h (online).

+What:

+* How to implement a generative AI music paper.
+* Check paper implementation together.

+## Class 8: Creative Reverse Engineering \+ Wrap-up

+When: January 29th at 16:30-18:30h (online).

+What:

+* Reverse engineer the output of a generative music system.
+* During the class, in groups of three people, design a generative music system that can come up with the presented music output.
+* Reflect on Part 1 of the course, ask questions, tips to get a job as a gen AI music engineer.

-## Class 6: Transformers Hack Session
+## Hands-on Demo: Transformers Hack Session

-When: January 21st (or 23rd) at time TBD for 1:30h (in presence).
+When: TBD for 1:30h (in presence).

 What: